 When it comes to cloud management, complexity is the nature of the beast.
 However, complexity doesn’t have to result in confusion, misunderstanding, or misalignment in your business operations.

 Kick confusion to the curb by applying these simple principles to your cloud management practices.

 A cloud environment involves many moving parts interacting and integrating across various levels.
 Visualizing that data within clear diagrams and roadmaps can contextualize your cloud architecture for both technical and non-technical employees.

 Bring your cloud operations into focus with a cloud architecture diagram.
 Mapping your cloud architecture helps you put all those moving parts in context so you can see how everything fits together, what your current environment looks like, and what areas need attention.

 Diagrams minimize the visual clutter from text-heavy documentation and bring the most important data to the front so nothing gets lost in the shuffle.

-Lucidchart Cloud Insights helps you automatically visualize your cloud architecture by connecting your Lucidchart account to your cloud environment through third-party access.
+Lucidscale helps you automatically visualize your cloud architecture by connecting to your cloud environment through third-party access.
 Within seconds, you will have your full cloud infrastructure organized by cloud, region, compute instance, or other resources.